Human Resources

 are: analytical, budget exposure, communication internal or external, computer, creative

-thinking, customer service, decision-making, diversity, logical thinking, multi-tasking,
+thinking, customer service, decision-making, diversity, logical thinking, multitasking,

 negotiation, problem solving, project management, supervision, teamwork, etc.